noeg18/My-Projects/README.md

 }
 ```

-### Main Challenge: Implementing the project again using datatype of my choice (I chose a singly-linked list)
+### Main Challenge: Implementing the project again using a datatype of my choice (singly-linked list)

 ### What I learned: